teknopaul/libcdj/README.md

 [vdj_mon.c](https://github.com/teknopaul/libcdj/blob/master/src/c/vdj_mon.c) provides a full example of acting as a virtual CDJ.

-Be warned in 2021 this API is not stable since this is quite experimental.
+# Status

+Be warned the API is not stable since this is quite experimental and our understanding of the Prolink protocol changes as we make new discoveries.
+Its difficult to name a feature if you cannot see how the original software developers named it.
+Its difficult to know if an int is signed or unsigned if you have never witnessed a negative number on the network.

 Patches welcome.